 Hola 👋

-Cahuita National Park, located on Costa Rica’s Caribbean coast, offers visitors a mix of natural beauty and wildlife.
-Anna and I visited in Fall 2023 and had a great time exploring.
-It’s a massive park and we only scratched the surface with the time we had, but more on that below.
-This guide will cover what you need to know for a visit to Cahuita National Park, from getting there to exploring its trails.
+Cahuita National Park is located on Costa Rica’s Caribbean coast, just north of Puerto Viejo.
+The park offers the perfect one-two punch of unspoiled natural beauty and abundant wildlife.
+Anna and I first visited in September 2023 and have returned as recently as February 2026.
+It’s always a great time exploring by ourselves, but this visit we hired a tour guide, which took our experience to the next level.
+It was such a good experience we even booked him for a tour of the Gandoca-Manzanillo National Wildlife Refuge a few days later.
+This post will cover what you need to know for a visit to Cahuita National Park, from getting there to exploring the different entry points and connecting trails.
 Let’s go!

 The Kelly Creek entrance to Cahuita N.P.